chase-seibert/blog/_posts/2022-11-18-what-are-healthy-relationships.md

 ## Blockers

 Whatever the issue is, you want to talk about it with your team, peers, and your boss.
 This happens in one on ones, and team check-ins.
 To some extent, it's OK to vent or be frustrated in a one one one with your manager.
-That's part of they are there for.
+That's part of what they are there for.
 But in a team meeting, you want to quickly move forward constructively.
 You can do this by taking a lens of extreme ownership, where you take responsibility to solve the issue together.

 If you have an idea for a solution, use your manager as a sounding board to help you work through it.
 It's OK to come to them without a solution, but be prepared for ideas from them.
 You should expect that 80% of the time, your manager will propose a solution you can act on yourself, versus having them act.